 After some well-earned success in my first business (and some unfortunate personal failures), I decided I did not want to be part of the traditional financial services industry anymore.
-So, I started Monegenix® in 2014 as an insurance-based financial planning company focused on designing custom life insurance plans, calculators, apps, and other financial tools for business owners and professionals.
+So, I started Monegenix® in 2014 as a digital life insurance agency, focusing on my own vision of insurance-based financial planning.
+To support this initiative, I also started designing custom calculators, apps, and other financial tools.

 Despite the fact that I now have access to practically every insurance company in America, as well as some amazing resources at my fingertips, I still run my business mostly out of a small office and I still answer my own phone.